alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

     print(f"Validation: {error}") # Validation: agility cannot be negative
 ```

 This creates a character where `boss.strength` looks like a normal attribute, but it’s actually stored in the `_stats` dictionary with automatic validation.
-The `__getattr__` method only gets called if Python can’t find the attribute normally—so regular attributes like `name` still work as expected.
+The `__getattr__` method only gets called if Python can’t find the attribute normally - so regular attributes like `name` still work as expected.
 The `__setattr__` method sees every assignment and can route stat updates to the dictionary while letting other attributes work normally.

 Behind the scenes, this class also uses a few special built-in attributes that Python provides for every object.
-For example, `__dict__` is where Python stores an object’s actual attributes—it’s just a regular dictionary.
+For example, `__dict__` is where Python stores an object’s actual attributes - it’s just a regular dictionary.
 Accessing it directly (instead of calling `getattr`) helps avoid recursion when we’re customizing attribute behavior.
-Similarly, `__class__` gives you the object’s class, and `__name__` (used as `self.__class__.__name__`) returns the class’s name as a string—useful for generating clear error messages.
+Similarly, `__class__` gives you the object’s class, and `__name__` (used as `self.__class__.__name__`) returns the class’s name as a string - useful for generating clear error messages.

 ---